Quarter (United States coin): Collecting silver Washington quarters

-The 1940-D, 1936-D and the 1935-D coins, as well as many others in the series, are considerably more valuable than other quarters.
-This is not due to their mintages, but rather because they are harder to find in high grades (a situation referred to as "condition rarity").
+The 1940-D, 1936-D and the 1935-D coins, and many others in the series, are considerably more valuable than other quarters.
+This is not due to their mintages, but because they are harder to find in high grades, a situation referred to as "condition rarity".
 Many of these coins are worth only melt value in low grades.
 Other coins in the above list are expensive because of their extremely low mintages, such as the 1932 Denver and San Francisco issues.
-The overstruck mintmark issues are also scarce and expensive, especially in the higher grades; even so they may not have the same popularity as overdates found in pre-Washington quarter series.
+The overstruck mintmark issues are also scarce and expensive, especially in the higher grades.
+Even so, they may not have the same popularity as overdates found in pre-Washington quarter series.

 The 1934 Philadelphia strike appears in two versions: one with a light motto [for "In God We Trust"], which is the same as that used on the 1932 strikings, and the other a heavy motto seen after the dies were reworked.
 Except in the highest grades, the difference in value between the two is minor.

-The mint mark on the coin is located on the reverse beneath the wreath on which the eagle is perched, and will either carry the mint mark "D" for the Denver Mint, "S" for the San Francisco Mint, or be blank if minted at the Philadelphia Mint.
+The mint mark on the coin is located on the reverse, beneath the wreath on which the eagle is perched.
+It will either carry the mint mark "D" for the Denver Mint, "S" for the San Francisco Mint, or be blank if minted at the Philadelphia Mint.